trilokpadhi/trilokpadhi/README.md

 ### Research Projects

-Here are some of my favorite projects that I've worked on:
+Here are some of my research projects that I am currently working on which are private, that are not publicly accessible because they are still under development/paper is under review.
+If you are interested in gaining access to these repositories, please follow these steps:

+1. Send me an email at `your-email@example.com` with the subject line "Request for Access: GitHub Repositories".
+2. In the email, please include your GitHub username and the reason for your request.:

 - [Knowledge Infused MultiModal Marketing](https://github.com/SWAN-AI/Marketing-AI.git) - A knowledge infused multimodal model for classification of marketing campaigns
 - [Mental Health Analysis of LLMs](https://github.com/SWAN-AI/Mental_Health_Analysis) - A project in which we do the analysis of LLMs for mental health pateints